Introduction

 Real Examples

 Examining real-world examples clarifies how these ideologies manifest in practice.
-Practically speaking, in the United States, liberal politicians like Bernie Sanders have pushed for "Medicare for All," highlighting their commitment to universal healthcare as a right.
-Conservative figures such as Ronald Reagan championed tax cuts and deregulation, embodying their belief in free-market capitalism.
+Day to day, Conservative figures such as Ronald Reagan championed tax cuts and deregulation, embodying their belief in free-market capitalism.
+In the United States, liberal politicians like Bernie Sanders have pushed for "Medicare for All," highlighting their commitment to universal healthcare as a right.
 Moderate leaders like centrist Democrat Joe Biden or Republican John Kasich often seek bipartisan solutions, such as infrastructure investment or criminal justice reform, reflecting their emphasis on compromise.

 Internationally, the UK's Labour Party under Tony Blair represented a liberal shift toward market-friendly policies combined with social welfare, while the Conservative Party under Margaret Thatcher epitomized conservative free-market reforms.
 Meanwhile, moderate parties in European democracies, such as Germany's Free Democratic Party, often play kingmaker roles in coalition governments, prioritizing stability and consensus.